toransahu/notes/docs/cs-fundamentals/DS.md

 - The tree with no nodes is called the null or empty tree

 ## Terminologies
-- Root: The top node in a tree.
+- Root: The top node in a tree
-- Child: A node directly connected to another node when moving away from the Root.
+- Child: A node directly connected to another node when moving away from the Root
-- Parent: The converse notion of a child.
+- Parent: The converse notion of a child
-- Siblings: A group of nodes with the same parent.
+- Siblings: A group of nodes with the same parent
-- Descendant: A node reachable by repeated proceeding from parent to child.
+- Descendant: A node reachable by repeated proceeding from parent to child
-- Ancestor: A node reachable by repeated proceeding from child to parent.
+- Ancestor: A node reachable by repeated proceeding from child to parent
-- Leaf: (less commonly called External node) A node with no children.
+- Leaf: (less commonly called External node) A node with no children
-- Branch: Internal node, A node with at least one child.
+- Branch: Internal node, A node with at least one child
-- Degree: The number of subtrees of a node.
+- Degree: The number of subtrees of a node
-- Edge: The connection between one node and another.
+- Edge: The connection between one node and another
-- Path: A sequence of nodes and edges connecting a node with a descendant.
+- Path: A sequence of nodes and edges connecting a node with a descendant
-- **Level**: The level of a node is defined by 1 + (the number of connections between the node and the root).
+- __Depth of node__: The depth of a node is the number of edges from the tree's root node to the node
+- __Level of node__: All nodes of depth $d$ are at level $d$
-- **Height of node**: The height of a node is the number of edges on the longest path between that node and a leaf.
+- __Height of node__: The height of a node is the number of edges on the longest path between that node and a leaf
+- __Depth & Level__ of __root__ node is zero (some may say 1 as well - no problem)
+- __Depth & Level__ are measured from top (root) to bottom (leaf)
+- __Height__ is measured from bottom (leaf) to top (root)
+- __Height__ of the __leaf in last level__ is zero
+- __Depth of tree__: The number of edges between root & deepest leaf + 1
-- Height of tree: The height of a tree is the height of its root node.
+- __Level of tree__: The number of levels in the tree (i.e. number of edges between root & deepest leaf + 1; i.e. _same as Depth of tree_)
-- Depth: The depth of a node is the number of edges from the tree's root node to the node.
+- __Height of tree__: The height of a tree is the height of its root node using longest path
-- Forest: A forest is a set of n â¥ 0 disjoint trees.
+- Forest: A forest is a set of $n \ge 0$ disjoint trees

 ## Why
 - need to store in hierchical way, e.g. computer filesystem